Private School Act

 Article 9

-Natural and legal persons may form school legal persons by applying for permission from the legal person authority according to the Law in order to establish private schools.
+Natural and legal persons may create school legal persons by applying for permission from their competent authority according to the Act in order to establish private schools.

 Article 10

-The rules governing the donation (the Rules) shall include the following:
+The charter governing the donation shall include the following:

 1. Purpose of the school legal person.